python-can-define-radio/python-course/classroom_activities/ex_2a_print_and_inputs.md

 b = int(input("Enter a number."))
 c = 6
 d = "Hello"
-e = 3.1
+somethingInteresting = 3.1

 ## 28c
-## In the previous question, you discovered that the type of e was "float", not "integer".
+## In the previous question, you discovered that the type of `somethingInteresting` was
+## "float", not "integer".
-## The float type (which means floating point, referring to the decimal point) is able to hold
+## The "float" type (which means floating point, referring to the decimal point) is able
-## types that are not whole numbers.
+## to hold numbers that are not whole numbers.
 ## Try this.
 It will give an error.
 If it doesn't, please ask an instructor.
 somenum = int(input("Try typing a non-whole number, such as an approximate value for pi.
 You'll see that it doesn't work: ")) print(f"You typed {somenum}")